Clubs & Organizations

 Sigma Upsilon Nu

-You hardly ever hear us chant.
-We don’t take up much room.
-Our main goal is always to have a good time.
 Sigma Upsilon Nu was founded by seven women on March 22, 1985, making it the youngest sorority on campus.
 Our colors are black and white, a symbolization of conflicting forces working together.
-Some of you may be fortunate to learn more about our history at a later date.

 Although we may be small, it is obvious that each sister is unique in her own way.
 Because of our individuality, our participation campus is widespread.
-Sigma Nus participate in the E&H Dance Team, Literary Societies, Alpha Psi Omega, Psi Chi, Peer Educators, Gamma Theta Upsilon, E&H Theatre, the International Education Program, and of course, tailgating!
+Sigma Nus participate in the E&H Dance Team, Literary Societies, Alpha Psi Omega, Psi Chi, Peer Educators, Gamma Theta Upsilon, E&H Theatre, and the International Education Program.

 Zeta Phi was chartered in 1935 with the colors green and white.
 In 2017 Zeta Phi was re-chartered by a group of women who value Authenticity, Bravery, and Benevolence.
 We were re-chartered to provide a group on campus that values women from all walks of life just as they are.
 Sisters of Zeta Phi are academically driven and are active members of multiple groups such as: Resident Advising, Senate, The Honors Program, Bonner Scholars, Orientation Leaders, EHC-TV, Whitetopper, and The Governing Council.